BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Snorkeling from your own boat is one of the highlights of your day.
 Note:

-• Turn the motor always in neutral and then out before anyone enters the water
+• Always put the engine in neutral, then turn it off before anyone enters the water

 • Ideally, let at least one person remain on board